-I am an Assistant Professor in Archaeology at UvA, specialising in the Bronze Age Aegean and ceramic studies.
-I am currently PI of the VIDI project Tracing the potter's wheel: investigating technological transmission and cultural encounters in the Bronze Age Aegean (2016-2021).
+I am an Associate Professor in Archaeology at UvA, specialising in the Bronze Age Aegean and ceramic studies.

 I obtained my PhD in 2009 from the University of Exeter, focusing on the Middle Bronze Age potting communities of Akrotiri on Thera, and I have an MSc in Archaeomaterials from the University of Sheffield (2001).
 My undergraduate degree was a joint honours programme in Archaeology and Geology at the University of Bristol (2000).

 I am an archaeologist specialising in ceramics, with research interests stretching across the Aegean and wider East Mediterranean region.
 My dual training in archaeology and geology has allowed me to become a leading specialist within the field of ceramic analysis, in particular ceramic petrography.
 My work anchors scientific data within broader approaches to material culture, in order to understand patterns of craft production and exchange in past societies, and addresses broad questions of human interaction and technological transmission across different spatial and temporal scales of analysis.

 New tools are urgently needed for 3D datasets to improve accessibility, facilitate engagement/interaction with the datasets and promote two-directional knowledge transfer.
 3DWorkSpace will adapt the open source Voyager 3D digital museum curation tool suite (Smithsonian Institute) to promote interactive engagement with traditionally complex digital datasets.
 Embedded structured guidance/training for gaining competence and skills for interpreting 3D datasets will allow broader narratives to be generated and open up new avenues for knowledge publication through the creation of annotated personal 3D collections that can be tailored to specific learning goals or interests.